On a generalization of affinoid varieties: Spectra of bornological algebras

+where we use the fact that $|\cdot|_2$ is multiplicative and proposition \ref{prop:compatible_seminorm}.
+Last inequality implies that $|\cdot|_2$ is bounded with respect to $|\cdot|_1$, in classical sense. \end{proof}

+\begin{cor} Let $(A, |\cdot|_1)$ be a seminormed algebra over $k$, in the classical sense, then the bornological spectrum of $A$ coincides with the spectrum of $A$ in the sense of Berkovich. \end{cor} \begin{proof} Let $|\cdot|_2$ be an element of the Berkovich's spectrum of $(A, |\cdot|_1)$.
+Then $(A, |\cdot|_2)$ is a multiplicative seminormed algebra, thus by proposition \ref{prop:compatible_seminorm} it is compatible with the valuation of $k$ and by proposition \ref{prop:bounded_coincides} it is bounded in bornological sense.
+Therefore it is an element of the bornological spectrum of $(A, |\cdot|_1)$.
+On the other hand, by proposition \ref{prop:bounded_coincides} every element of the bornological spectrum of $(A, |\cdot|_1)$ defines an element of the Berkovich's spectrum, which hence coincides with the bornological spectrum. \end{proof}

-Hence, when we talk of seminorms on a bornological algebra we always assume that the seminorm is compatible with the valuation of the field on which the space is defined.
+\begin{rmk} From now on, when we talk of seminorms on a bornological algebra we always assume them to be compatible with the valuation of $k$. \end{rmk}

-\begin{rmk} In general the definition that we gave of bounded seminorm is not equivalent to the classical definition over a general normed ring.
-Let's consider for example $\Z$ and on it the trivial valuation $|\cdot|_0$ and a $p$-adic one $|\cdot|_p$ for a prime $p$.
-If we look at them as maps of bornological sets and consider their pullback of the bornology of $\R_{\ge 0}$ on $\Z$ we see that both $|\cdot|_0$ and $|\cdot|_p$ induces the chaotic bornology.
-So they induces the same bornology on $\Z$.
+\begin{rmk} The statement of proposition \ref{prop:bounded_coincides} is false over a general normed ring.
+Consider for example the ring $\Z$ equipped with the trivial valuation $|\cdot|_0$ and a $p$-adic valuation $|\cdot|_p$ for a prime $p$.
+If we look at them as maps of bornological sets with respect to the bornology they pullback from $\R_{\ge 0}$, we see that both $|\cdot|_0$ and $|\cdot|_p$ induce the chaotic bornology on $\Z$.
+Thus, they induces the same bornology on $\Z$ and hence they are equivalent from a bornological point of view.
+Instead, if now we apply the classical definition of boundedness, in one case we see that $|n|_p \le 1$ for every $n \ne 0$ which shows that